Quantization of spin circular photogalvanic effect in altermagnetic Weyl semimetals

 The single-spin space group in the material $R3$ enforces quadratic Weyl points (QWP) with $|Q| = 2$ at $\Gamma$ and $T'$ between same-spin bands~\cite{Yu_encyclopedia_2022}, as shown in previous section.
 The constant-energy isosurface in Fig.~\ref{fig:ResultsDFT} (a) and the band structure Fig.~\ref{fig:ResultsDFT} (d) shows the dispersion around the symmetry-enforced QWP at $T$.
 It is quadratic along two directions and linear along the $\Gamma - T$ direction.
 The $\mathrm{[C_2||M_y]}$ symmetry enforces opposite-spin QWP at identical reciprocal-space point and energy.
 The two Weyl points have anisotropic dispersion fulfilling the $\mathrm{[E||C_3]}$ symmetry and are related by the mirror symmetry.
 This results in alternating spin-splitting between the opposite-spin bands and 4 nodal planes.

+In experiments, tuning the Fermi energy is necessary, and this can be achieved, for example, by doping or gating.
+However, the disorder introduced by doping can modify the quantized value of the CPGE~\cite{Wu_2024_disorder}.
+Unlike the usual CPGE, for the quantization of the spin CPGE, the pure spin current must be converted into an electric current before measurement, and this conversion inherently complicates the direct observation of the quantized value.
+Nevertheless, as long as the disorder does not disrupt the altermagnetic order or the Weyl points, the quantized plateau should still be observable.

 \textit{Conclusion}---In this study, we demonstrated that the quantization of the spin circular photogalvanic effect can be achieved in altermagnetic Weyl semimetals.
 This effect cannot occur in conventional antiferromagnets, because the existence of the mirror plane, that is essential to generate pure spin currents in antiferromagnets, combined with the spin-degenerate bands cancel this effect.
 Thus, we provide a phenomenon unique to altermagnets.
 Through systematic analysis, we identified 10 out of 27 non-centrosymmetric altermagnetic spin point groups that support the quantization of the pure spin CPGE.
 Furthermore, we investigated spin space groups and tabulated 34 spin space groups that host symmetry-enforced Weyl points at high-symmetry points protected by crystalline symmetries and allows the quantization.
 From this list, we also proposed MnTiO$_3$ as a candidate material for an experimental realization with first-principle calculations.
 While the MnTiO3 is insulating, doping can bring the Weyl crossing points to Fermi level.
 These results provide strong support for the feasibility of experimental verification.
+Physical phenomena due to chiral anomaly are expected for these Weyl points.
+One may naively expect a pure spin current under parallel magnetic and electric fields, but it is not exactly the case in general, because the altermagnetic order may be broken by the magnetic field.
+Thus a nearly pure spin current can be expected in the weak magnetic field.

 \textit{Acknowledgements}---HY acknowledges support by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number JP24KJ1109 and by MEXT Initiative to Establish Next-generation Novel Integrated Circuits Centers (X-NICS) Grant Number JPJ011438.
 L\v{S} and JP acknowledge funding from the ERC Starting Grant No. 101165122.
 SM acknowledges support by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Numbers JP22K18687, JP22H00108, and JP24H02231.